Group Inference in High Dimensions with Applications to Hierarchical Testing: Statistical Applications

-The detection of heterogeneous treatment effect can be viewed as a special case of testing the interaction term.
-If $D_{i}$ in the interaction model \eqref{eq: interaction model} is taken as a binary variable, where $D_i=0$ denotes that the subject belongs to the control group and $D_i=1$ that it belongs to the treatment group.
-Then this specific test for interaction amounts to testing whether the treatment effect is heterogeneous.
-In a very similar way, if $D_{i}$ takes two values where $D_{i}=1$ and $D_{i}=2$ represent the subject is receiving treatment 1 and 2, respectively, then the test of interaction is for testing whether the difference between two treatment effects is heterogeneous or not.
+The proposed significance test is useful in testing the existence of interaction, which itself is an important statistical problem.
+We focus on the interaction model $ y_i=X_{i\cdot}^{\intercal}\beta+D_i \cdot X_{i\cdot}^{\intercal}\gamma+\epsilon_i $ and re-express the model as $y_i=W_{i\cdot}^{\intercal}\eta+\epsilon_i$ with $W_i=(D_i\cdot X^{\intercal}_{i\cdot},X^{\intercal}_{i\cdot})^{\intercal}$ and $\eta=(\gamma^{\intercal},\beta^{\intercal})^{\intercal}$. {We adopt the convention that $X_{i1}=1$ and then the detection of interaction terms between $D_i$ and $X_{i,-1}$ is reduced to the group significance test $H_0: \eta_{G}=0$ for $G=\{2,\ldots,p\}.$} The detection of heterogeneous treatment effect can be viewed as a special case of testing the interaction term.
+If $D_{i}$ in the interaction model is taken as a binary variable, where $D_i=0$ or $1$ denotes that the subject belongs to the control group or the treatment group, respectively, then this specific test for interaction amounts to testing whether the treatment effect is heterogeneous.
+In a very similar way, if $D_{i}$ takes two values where $D_{i}=1$ and $D_{i}=2$ represent the subject is receiving treatment 1 and 2, respectively, then the test of interaction is for testing whether the difference between two treatment effects is heterogeneous.
 The current developed method of detecting heterogeneous treatment effects is definitely not restricted to the case of a binary treatment.
-It can be applied to basically any type of treatment variables, such as count variables, categorical or continuous variables.
+It can be applied to basically any type of treatment variables, such as count, categorical or continuous variables.